 Added another project to Appendix D as future research: “Identify Potential Research for Stormwater Abatement/Treatment Technologies.”

-Problem Statement: Urban stormwater runoff has been identified as a source of PCB.
-Unless PCB is removed from the stormwater, it continues to remain in the environment.
+Problem Statement: PCBs have been identified in urban stormwater runoff has been identified as a source of PCB.
+Unless PCBs are removed from the stormwater, the PCBs continue to remain in the environment.
 Biochar has been identified as a waste product that can be put to use in stormwater treatment.
 Further research is needed to find ways to use biochar in the treatment of stormwater, for removal and potential destruction of PCBs.

 Partner Organizations: